Cities2Modding/MapInstaller/README.md

 # MapInstaller

-**MapInstaller** is a handy mod for Cities Skylines 2 that simplifies the installation process of custom maps for your game.
-With this mod, you can easily add new maps to your Cities Skylines 2 experience, whether they are in separate folders or contained within ZIP files.
-This readme provides all the information you need to get started with MapInstaller.
+**MapInstaller** is a mod that simplifies the process of adding and updating custom maps in Cities Skylines 2.
+It supports both manual installations and those done through the Thunderstore.io app.

-**Note: MapInstaller is most useful for those who either copy the map into a subfolder within the BepInEx\plugins folder or use a launcher that does this automatically.
-If you manually download a map, you have the option to install it manually or simply drag it into the folder yourself.
-MapInstaller provides convenience for those who prefer an automated installation process but is not mandatory for manual installations.**
+## For Map Makers

+MapInstaller is designed to assist you in deploying your maps easily to the community.
+Here's how to prepare your map for distribution:

+### Preparing Your Map

+1. **Folder Structure**:
+    - Place your `.cok` and `.cok.cid` map files directly inside a folder named after your map within `BepInEx\plugins`.
+For example: `BepInEx\plugins\YourMapName\`.
+    - Alternatively, you can create a subfolder named `Maps` inside your map's folder and place the map files there: `BepInEx\plugins\YourMapName\Maps\` (NOTE: App launchers often don't support subfolders or flatten the directory anyway).

+2. **ZIP File Creation**:
+    - If you prefer distributing your map as a ZIP file, ensure that the `Maps` folder is included in the ZIP.
+The structure within the ZIP should mirror the `BepInEx\plugins` directory structure mentioned above.

+3. **Testing**:
+    - Before distributing your map, test it with MapInstaller to ensure it installs and updates correctly.

+### Distribution

+- Upload your map to a mod sharing platform like [Thunderstore.io](https://thunderstore.io/) or any other preferred community distribution point.

-## Features
+## For End Users

+### Installing Maps

+If you're using the Thunderstore APP, installing maps is straightforward:

+1. **Install MapInstaller**:
+   - Download and install MapInstaller through the Thunderstore APP.
+This only needs to be done once.

+2. **Install Maps**:
-- **Automatic Map Installation:** MapInstaller will automatically detect and install custom maps from the `BepInEx\plugins` folder when you launch the game.
+   - Find and install your desired map(s) through the Thunderstore APP.
+The maps will automatically be installed or updated by MapInstaller when you run the game.

-- **Flexible Map Locations:** To be detected by MapInstaller, maps should be located within a folder named "Maps" under the `BepInEx\plugins` directory.
-For example, a map should be in the following structure: `BepInEx\plugins\ExampleMap\Maps\`.

-- **ZIP File Support:** MapInstaller can handle ZIP files containing maps.
-If you have a ZIP file in the `BepInEx\plugins` folder, it will automatically extract the maps from it, as long as the maps are located within a "Maps" folder within the ZIP file.

-- **Automatic Updates:** MapInstaller will automatically detect changes and updates.
-When new versions of maps are deployed, MapInstaller will copy them over to the appropriate directories, ensuring you always have the latest version of your custom maps.

-## Installation

-1. **Install BepInEx 5:** MapInstaller requires BepInEx 5 to function.
-Ensure that you have BepInEx 5 installed and set up correctly before installing MapInstaller.

-2. **Download MapInstaller:** You can download MapInstaller from the official distribution sources, either from our [GitHub repository](https://github.com/Cities2Modding/MapInstaller) or [Thunderstore.io](https://thunderstore.io/).
-Choose the download method that suits you best.

-3. **Install MapInstaller:** Place the MapInstaller mod file into the `BepInEx\plugins` folder within your Cities Skylines 2 game directory.
+### Manual Installation (Advanced Users)

+For manual installation without the use of Thunderstore or other app managers:

+1. **Download the Map**:
-4. **Organize Your Maps:** Ensure that custom maps are organized in folders within the `BepInEx\plugins` directory, following the structure: `BepInEx\plugins\YourMapName\Maps\`.
+   - Obtain the map files and place them within the `BepInEx\plugins` directory, following the structure provided by the map maker.

+2. **Run the Game**:
-5. **Launch the Game:** Start Cities Skylines 2, and MapInstaller will automatically detect and install the maps for you.
+   - Start Cities Skylines 2 after placing the map files.
+MapInstaller will handle the rest.

-## Contributing
+## Uninstallation

-We welcome contributions and feedback from the Cities Skylines 2 modding community.
-If you have suggestions, bug reports, or would like to contribute to the development of MapInstaller, please visit our [GitHub repository](https://github.com/Cities2Modding/MapInstaller).
+MapInstaller does not currently support automatic uninstallation of maps.
+If you uninstall a map via the Thunderstore APP or other app managers, please manually remove the map files from the `BepInEx\plugins` directory to ensure they are not loaded by MapInstaller.

-## Support
+## Support and Feedback

-If you encounter any issues or have questions regarding MapInstaller, please feel free to create a GitHub issue on our [repository](https://github.com/Cities2Modding/MapInstaller), and our team will be happy to assist you.
-Or join the Cities2Modding discord (link found on Thunderstore.io under Cities Skylines II).
+For support or feedback, please create an issue on our [GitHub repository](https://github.com/Cities2Modding/MapInstaller), or join the conversation on the Cities2Modding discord (link on Thunderstore.io under Cities Skylines II).

 ## Acknowledgements

-A big thank you to the Cities Skylines modding community for their ongoing support and inspiration.
+Thank you to the Cities Skylines modding community for your support, creativity, and enthusiasm.
+Happy building!

-We hope you enjoy using MapInstaller to enhance your Cities Skylines 2 gameplay with custom maps.
-Happy city-building!